ffalcinelli/ps2js/README.md

 TODOs
 -----

-# -Make a TODO list-
+1. ~~Make a TODO list~~
-# Find a way to programmatically test the results
+2. Find a way to programmatically test the results
-# Support other PS commands
+3. Support other PS commands
-# Improve the current ones
+4. Improve the current ones